Travel To/Within Wake County

 - Cover your mouth and nose with a tissue when you cough or sneeze and throw it away.
 If you don’t have a tissue, cough or sneeze into your upper sleeve, not your hands.

-- It is strongly recommended (but required in the City of Raleigh and Town of Knightdale) that a cloth face covering of the nose and mouth should be worn when you leave your house and may be within 6 feet of other people who are not household and family members.
+- It is required in the state of N.C. that a cloth face covering of the nose and mouth should be worn when you leave your house and may be within 6 feet of other people who are not household and family members.
 This would include indoor community, public and business settings as well as outdoors when you cannot stay at least 6 feet away from other people.